I found my Kübelwagen waiting for me in the

 First French civilian registration:

-Constantine district of Algeria
+1948, in the Constantine district of Algeria